 Hamline University and the Disability Resources office are committed to ensuring equal access to the university and its programs for students with disabilities.
 Disability Resources coordinates and provides reasonable accommodations, collaborates to create an accessible and hospitable learning environment, and promotes self-determination on the part of the individuals they serve.
-The office supports and accommodates students with physical, sensory, attentional, psychiatric, and learning disabilities.
+The office supports and accommodates students with disabilities including physical/sensory, mental health, chronic health, learning disabilities, ADHD and ASD.